-- 47 CUPE will continue to strengthen our bargaining power as outlined in the previous two strategic directions documents.
-In particular we will continue our commitment to consolidate bargaining through coordinated bargaining and bargaining councils. - 48 Targets for bargaining will be established within each of our sectors to include a minimum wage rate of \$15 per hour and a pension plan for all CUPE members by 2013, lifting many women and part-time workers out of poverty. - 49 Strategic planning meetings on how to meet this goal will occur during the Fall of 2007 to lay the groundwork for a concerted effort to achieve measurable gains in 2008 and 2009.
+Targets for bargaining will be established within each of our sectors to include a minimum wage rate of \$15 per hour and a pension plan for all CUPE members by 2013, lifting many women, youth, part-time, and marginalized workers out of poverty.
+We will continue with our "Up with Women's Wages" campaign and work towards ensuring CUPE members have full-time pensionable hours in their employment.

+Strategic planning meetings on how to meet this goal will occur during the Fall of 2007 to lay the groundwork for a concerted effort to achieve measurable gains in 2008 and 2009.
 A key strategy will be to develop strategies to bring smaller locals into the Multi-Sector Pension Plan (MSPP) or into other large plans.
-In January 2008 CUPE members and staff will kick off two years of intensified pension education for our members with the second meeting of CUPE pension trustees. - 50 Extended health benefits will be a bargaining priority in 2008 and 2009.
-No CUPE member should be without benefits and we need to bring smaller locals into larger plans.
+In January 2008 CUPE members and staff will kick off two years of intensified pension education for our members with the second meeting of CUPE pension trustees.

+Extended health benefits will be a bargaining priority in 2008 and 2009.
+No CUPE member, including international students, should be without benefits, and we need to bring smaller locals into larger plans.
 Planning for how to achieve this goal will begin in November 2007 with an initial strategic planning meeting to develop the fundamentals of a bargaining strategy and a plan for assessing how these benefits can be delivered to members.
 CUPE Research will provide an assessment of a wide range of vehicles through which benefits are currently delivered and provide assistance to locals in understanding and bargaining benefits.
 Union Development will continue to develop and refine modules on bargaining benefits for insertion into existing bargaining courses and for use as stand-alone courses.